The secure CJSM email is:

 - R v LM – Led by leading junior representing principal defendant in a lengthy trial and re-trial where the defendant was accused of an affinity fraud where members of the Seventh Day Adventists’ church were defrauded of large sums of personal savings for investment in a business essentially operating pyramid schemes run by the defendant.
 The defendant was only 19 years old at the time of the offences and stood accused of defrauding in excess of £3 million.

-- R v K – Led by Queen’s Counsel defending multi-handed conspiracy to supply 132kgs of heroin.
+- R v K – Led by King’s Counsel defending multi-handed conspiracy to supply 132kgs of heroin.

 Immigration & asylum

 Ranjeet provides representation and advice in all areas of immigration, asylum, nationality and human rights law.
 She has represented clients at all levels of the Immigration and Asylum Chamber in cases ranging from entry clearance to refugee and criminal deportation appeals.

 Ranjeet provides advice and representation in regulatory and disciplinary matters.

 - LLB (Hons) – Birmingham City University

 - BVC – Inns of Court School of Law, London